Tata Harrier EV full price range is Rs 21.49 lakh-30.23 lakh

 Listen to this Article

-The Tata Harrier EV has been officially launched in India at an introductory starting price of Rs 21.49 lakh.
-Not only does the Harrier EV sit at the pinnacle of Tata’s all-electric line-up, but it’s also the carmaker’s first model with an all-wheel drive layout since the Safari Storme was discontinued over five years ago.
+Having revealed the introductory starting price of the Harrier EV earlier this month, Tata Motors has now announced the full price list, including that of the AWD variant.
+The Harrier EV RWD is priced from Rs 21.49 lakh, while the Harrier EV AWD starts at Rs 28.99 lakh.
+Not only does the Harrier EV sit at the pinnacle of Tata’s all-electric line-up, but it’s also the carmaker’s first model with an all-wheel-drive layout since the Safari Storme was discontinued over five years ago.
 Bookings for the Harrier EV are slated to open on July 2, 2025.

 1. Tata Harrier EV launched in India at Rs 21.49 lakh (introductory)

-2. Electric SUV sports minor design tweaks over current Harrier
+2. Electric SUV sports minor design tweaks over the current Harrier

 3. Gets 65kWh and 75kWh battery pack options; maximum output is 313hp and 504Nm